SEN School Offer

 Our school’s behaviour policy has clear rewards and sanctions so children have firm and clear boundaries.
 Across school, there are the same rules and procedures so all children are familiar with them.
 We have a school council made up of pupils from every year group to ensure all voices are heard.

-We have school nurse drop in sessions and parents can request the support of the school nurse if they have any concerns.
 Named staff administer any medication which your child may need in privacy from other children.
 Each classroom has a special place to keep inhalers or epi-pens.

 5. What specialist services and support are available at or accessed by the school?